bao11seven/B2CNet/README.md

-The coda will be release as soon.
+The code will be release as soon.